 We believe our state’s national parks are a vital part of connecting all South Australians (especially those living in urban areas) with nature.

 A central goal of the Healthy Parks Healthy People SA approach is conserving, protecting and promoting the benefits of nature, especially parks, which relies on strong partnerships with different groups – Aboriginal, education, environment, health, primary industries, social inclusion and urban planning.

-Over the next five years, action plans for Healthy Parks Healthy People SA’s seven focus areas will be developed to help drive this initiative:
+Over the next five years, action plans and projects for Healthy Parks Healthy People SA’s seven focus areas will be developed to help drive this initiative.

 - Promoting physical activity in nature

 Mental health benefits of contact with nature

 Promoting the cultural value of Country for Aboriginal health and wellbeing

 Community health and wellbeing in a changing climate